wordofwarning/wordofwarning.org/current/2017-autumnwinter/index.md

 >• *Astonishing.
 Like nothing else.
 Transformative, immersive, moving.*<br>• *Brave, dark, humerous, intimate, intense.*<br>• *Heartwarming, funny + engaging.*<br>• *Strangely mesmeric.
 A unique experience.*<br>• *Very enjoyable — felt accessible and thus enjoyable to all.*<br>• *You programme wonderful, daring performances that I have never been disappointed by.*

 #### Who is Word of Warning?
 My name's Tamsin Drury and I run an organisation called **[hÅb](/hab)**, which was greenroom's partner for over a decade.
-You might not know hÅb but you might know some of our events — like **[Emergency](http://emergencymcr.org)** (Manchester's free marathon of live work, soon to enter its eighteenth year) and **[Hazard](http://hazardmcr.org)** (biennial random sprees of eccentricity in Manchester's City Centre).
+You might not know hÅb but you might know some of our events — like **[Emergency](http://emergencymcr.org)** (Manchester's free marathon of live work, now in its eighteenth year) and **[Hazard](http://hazardmcr.org)** (biennial random sprees of eccentricity in Manchester's City Centre).

 I've been around a while, a really long while… and in that time, I've been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape and encouraging a mass audience conga and a glitter-cannon Hallelujah chorus!
 On the less eccentric side, over the years hÅb has also worked with literally hundreds of young NW artists to help them create new pieces of theatre + dance.

 Please send programming enquiries to me at <mailto:info@habmcr.org>

 I'm joined in this lunacy by John Franklin, greenroom's long time programme co-ordinator, the friendly face greeting you and eliciting your feedback at many of our events.
-We are also grateful for the support of a growing band of hÅb-ettes: currently Catherine (Cat) Shaw, Sam Stockdale + Toni-Dee Paul.
+We are also grateful for the support of Toni-Dee Paul.

 #### What our audiences said about us in 2016
 >• *Always special, bringing the unexpected and intriguing, thank you.*<br>• *Bringing some of the most interesting performance work in the world to our city.*<br>• *Fabulous for seeing things different from the mainstream machine.*<br>• *Great organisation — a reason to move to Manchester.*<br>• *I don't know what I would do with my spare time without you.*